 - The Wellness Society has a guide on How to Beat the Winter Blues, a Coronavirus Anxiety Workbook, and lots of other free resources

-There are more free mental health resources available from the MH@H Download Centre, including Feeling Suicidal?
+There are more free mental health resources available on the Resources page, including Feeling Suicidal?
 A Workbook for the COVID-19 Era.

 - Self-kindness when we make mistakes